The high-tech Flinders University vortex fluidic device has been used to test for infectious diseases such as flu and COVID-19 within five minutes.

 An accessible universal solution to offer rapid personalised mobile testing for infectious diseases – or diagnosis and delivery of targeted treatments for other diseases even in remote areas – has so far been out of reach.

-“The extreme disparity between technologically lagging and advanced settings directly impacts disease mortality and morbidity, particularly for infectious diseases,” says Flinders University researcher Dr Xuan Luo, a co-author in a new article on the novel test.
+“The extreme disparity between technologically lagging and advanced settings directly impacts disease mortality and morbidity, particularly for infectious diseases,” says first author Emily Sanders.

 In the assessment published in international chemistry journal Angewandte Chemie, the new method, labelled VFD-accelerated immoblot assay (VAIA), was compared and found superior to other PoC biomarker-based tests currently in use.